xlnwel/model-free-algorithms/algo/on_policy/readme.md

 To my surprise, mask out states and rewards after the agent encounters a done does not improve performance

+GAE works better with a smaller learning rate (1e-4), NAE works better with a larger learning rate (3e-4)

 GAE seems but NAE is more stable tham GAE

+Both take around 4 hours to reach 250+ scores averaged over 10 episodes, but takes about 10 to solve BipedalWalker-v2.